dr0pi/rusty-tokens/README.md

 **Rusty Tokens** is configured by environment variables.

-You wil find the exact descriptions of the environment vars within the documentation.
+You will find the exact descriptions of the environment vars within the documentation.

 ```
 # When you are a resource server